Rigidity of Julia sets for Henon type maps: Rigidity and Ahlfors-Nevanlinna currents

 \begin{definition} \rm Let $K$ be a closed subset of a complex manifold $X$.
 We say that $K$ is {\it $p$-rigid} (resp. {\it very $p$-rigid}) in $X$ if $K$ supports at most a non-zero positive closed (resp. $\ddc$-closed) current of bidimension $(p,p)$ up to a multiplicative constant.
 The support $J$ of this current is called {\it the essential part} of $K$; by convention, $J$ is empty when such a current does not exist.
 For simplicity, when $p=1$, we say that $K$ is {\it rigid} (resp. {\it very rigid}) in $X$. \end{definition}

-Observe that if $S$ is a non-zero positive closed (resp. $\ddc$-closed) current supported in $K$ then $S$ is {\it extremal}.
+Observe that if $K$ is $p$-rigid (resp. very $p$-rigid) as above and if $S$ is a non-zero positive closed (resp. $\ddc$-closed) current supported in $K$ then $S$ is {\it extremal}.
 That is, if $S=S_1+S_2$ with $S_1,S_2$ positive closed (resp. $\ddc$-closed) then $S_1,S_2$ are proportional to $S$.
 We also deduce that $J=\supp(S)$ is connected.
+Indeed, the restriction of $S$ to each connected component is also positive closed (resp. $\ddc$-closed).
 Assume now that $(X,\omega)$ is a Hermitian manifold of dimension $k$.
 The following property is a direct consequence of the above definition.

 \begin{proposition} Let $K$ be a $p$-rigid (resp. very $p$-rigid) compact subset of $X$.
-Let $(\tau_n)$ be a sequence of positive current of bidimension $(p,p)$ whose supports converge to $K$.
+Let $(\tau_n)$ be a sequence of positive currents of bidimension $(p,p)$ whose supports converge to $K$.
 Assume that the masses $\|\tau_n\|$ converge to $1$ and $d\tau_n\to 0$ (resp. $\ddc \tau_n\to 0$).
-Then $(\tau_n)$ converges to $\tau$, the unique positive closed ($\ddc$-closed) current of mass $1$ supported on $K$. \end{proposition} \proof Since $K$ is compact and the masses $\|\tau_n\|$ are uniformly bounded, the sequence $(\tau_n)$ is relatively compact.
-If $\tau$ is a cluster value, then it is a positive current of mass 1 supported on $K$ and by hypothesis, it is closed (resp. $\ddc$-closed).
+Then $(\tau_n)$ converges to $\tau$ which is the unique positive closed ($\ddc$-closed) current of mass $1$ and of bidegree $(p,p)$ supported on $K$. \end{proposition} \proof Since $K$ is compact and the masses $\|\tau_n\|$ are uniformly bounded, the sequence $(\tau_n)$ is relatively compact.
+If $\tau$ is a the limit of a subsequence, then it is a positive current of mass 1 supported on $K$ and by hypothesis, it is closed (resp. $\ddc$-closed).
 Since $K$ is $p$-rigid (resp. very $p$-rigid), $\tau$ is the unique positive closed ($\ddc$-closed) current of mass $1$ supported on $K$. \endproof

 In what follows, we only consider the case where $p=1$.
 Some results can be extended to higher dimensional currents but in order to simplify the exposition we will discuss the topic only briefly in the last section.